-The Fund determined fair value of investments in non-traded open ended mutual funds measured at FVTPL using unadjusted net assets value, based on the similar security external price.
+The Fund determined the fair value of investments in open-ended mutual funds measured at FVTPL that are reported on the stock exchange at their last reported prices.
 Therefore, the Fund classified them as level 2 of the fair value hierarchy.